 - Facilitate the coordination, planning, and implementation of the panel.

-- Publicize the program (and the entire Spring Conference) to sponsoring committees and other interested groups (Conference Committee and ABA DR Section staff assist with publicity tools).
+- Publicize the program – and the entire Spring Conference – to relevant committees and other interested groups.
+(The Conference Committee and ABA staff assist with publicity tools.)

 - If MCLE credit will be offered for the program, ensure that appropriate, high-quality written materials are provided.
 (This should be in collaboration with the speakers but is ultimately the program organizer’s responsibility.)

 - Ensure that all program speakers are aware of the registration and other program requirements and register for the Conference.

 Gina Viola Brown, ABA Section of Dispute Resolution Associate Director, Gina.Brown@americanbar.org, 202-212-9314 or